-At the Law Offices of Richard S. Lawson, our firm has been representing those who have been arrested for DUI for nearly twenty years.
+At the Law Offices of Richard S. Lawson, our firm has been representing those who have been arrested for DUI for over twenty years.
 We make it our business to stay abreast of all developments in Georgia DUI laws, as well as those pertaining to DUI and drugs.
 In the last couple of years, we have seen an increased frequency in DUI drug arrests, while alcohol related arrests have seen a downward trend.
 Why the sudden increase in DUI drug arrests?

 We believe that an increasing percentage of our population is medicated at any given time.
 This is because of a few fundamental factors.
 Part of this is due to our aging population and their need for medications to manage their health.
 Another reason is the great increase in men, women and teens taking daily medications for conditions such as anxiety, depression, ADHD and insomnia.

 As the pool of medicated drivers grows, it's understandable why medicated drivers would be more susceptible to a DUI drug arrest.
 If you or someone you love has been arrested for driving under the influence of a legal or illegal drug, please contact a Gwinnett County DUI attorney from the firm to discuss your case.

 Due to the great efforts of anti-drunk driving campaigns such as those put on by Mothers Against Drunk Drivers (MADD), we have seen a decrease in the amount of drunk drivers on the roads.
 On the other hand, we have seen a vast increase in the number of medicated drivers.
 Recent trends have shown that police officers across the nation have expanded their assessments of drivers to include those under the influence of both legal and illegal drugs.